Abhinandan-Khurana/eyeNsign/README.md

 # TGI Hackathon

-This is a Django website, running a CNN in the backend to classify Sign Language Alphabets, built in 24-Hours for - The Great Indian Hackathon (Reskill)
+This is a Django website that uses a CNN in the backend to classify Sign Language Alphabets and was created in 24 hours for - The Great Indian Hackathon - Microsoft (Reskill).

-Won 2nd Prize
+Grabbed 2nd Prize